ThakkerDhruv1408/Smart-Contract-100/README.md

 ## 👨‍💻 About Me

 I'm a developer who decided that regular software wasn't stressful enough, so I decided to write code where a single misplaced semicolon could cost millions.
-You can find more of my work at [insert your GitHub link] or reach out to me on Twitter/LinkedIn/etc.
+You can find more of my work at [https://github.com/ThakkerDhruv1408] or reach out to me on [https://www.linkedin.com/in/dhruv-thakker-383b8925b/].

 ---